Member of Council

 His early career was devoted principally to Southern Africa and Central America and included work on Cuban troop withdrawal from Angola, majority rule in Namibia and South Africa, the resolution of the civil wars in Angola and Mozambique, and the peace processes in Central America and the Middle East.

 From 1993 until he retired from the FCO in 2008 Tim’s main responsibilities concerned Asia.
-Much of his work was on China, Japan and the Koreas but in the 2000s India, Pakistan and Afghanistan became a significant focus.
+Much of his work was devoted to China, Japan and the Koreas but India, Pakistan and Afghanistan became his main focus.